josmar-crwdstffng/angular/devtools/docs/overview.md

 ## Profile your application

-The **Profiler** tab lets you preview the execution of Angular's change detection.
+The **Profiler** tab lets you preview the execution of the change detection in Angular.

 ![profiler](assets/profiler.png)